Standard Poker Chip Values and Colors

 High-Value Chips in Tournaments

 When a casino or poker room is holding a poker tournament, it’s vital that they have enough high-value chips in play to meet demand.
-The $500 and $1000 chips are rarely seen in cash games as the stacks don’t get big enough, but due to the nature of tournaments, big chips are always required.
+While the $500 and $1000 chips are rarely seen in cash games as the stacks don’t get big enough, they are essential in tournaments where big chips are always required.

 Color-Ups

 One of the reasons why the color of poker chips is important in tournament poker is because of color-ups.
-Color-ups are when the tournament staff will remove the lower-value chips in play and replace them with higher ones.
+Color-ups occur when the tournament staff removes lower-value chips in play and replaces them with higher ones.
 If your lower-valued chips cannot be equally replaced by a higher-valued one, the tournament staff will round up or down, depending on how many chips you have.

-For example, if the tournament staff are doing a color up of the T$25 chips, a player with five T$25 chips will not receive a T$100 chip, whereas a player with seven T$25 chips will receive two T$100 chips.
+For example, if the tournament staff is performing a color-up of the T$25 chips, a player with five T$25 chips will receive a T$100 chip, whereas a player with seven T$25 chips will receive two T$100 chips.

-Color-ups reduce the number of physical chips in play while keeping stack sizes the same, making the games easier to manage.
+Color-ups reduce the number of physical chips in play while keeping stack sizes the same, making the game easier to manage.

 Stacking Poker Chips by Color Values